HarryJain/CPSC-334/Module2/Task2/README.md

 All of these components were wired to GPIO pins of the ESP32 as well as the required power/ground values in order to function as desired.
 Namely, the circuit used the following connections (which are fairly evident from the code):
 - Button: one pin to GND from the ESP32 and the other to GPIO 33
-- Switch: one pin to GND from the Pi and the other to GPIO 32
+- Switch: one pin to GND from the ESP32 and the other to GPIO 32
 - Joystick: VRX to GPIO 25, VRY to GPIO 26, +5V to 5V from the ESP32, GND to GND from the ESP32, and SW to GPIO 27